-In summary, our contributions are as follows. \begin{itemize} \item \textit{SPRig}, a self-supervised fine-tuning framework that enhances temporal stability and pose-invariance in state-of-the-art models using only unlabeled sequences. \item A set of dual consistency losses for learning pose-invariant skeleton topology and coherent skinning from temporal data. \item A robust, permutation-invariant evaluation protocol for benchmarking temporal stability, addressing a critical gap in rigging evaluation. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item SPRig, a self-supervised fine-tuning framework that enhances temporal stability and pose-invariance in SOTA models using only unlabeled sequences. \item A set of dual consistency losses for learning pose-invariant skeleton topology and coherent skinning across dynamic mesh frames. \end{itemize}